Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 This is pretty useless in practice, but for the sake of completeness, there can be solved with a dummy multiplication by one.

-With our typical witness vector layout of [1, out, x, y], we have the following matrices:
+With our typical witness vector layout of $[1, z, x, y]$, we have the following matrices:

 Rank One Constraint Systems are for convenience

-The original papers for pinocchio and groth16 don’t have any reference to the term rank one constraint system.
-R1CS is handy from an implementation perspective, but from a pure math perspective, it is simply explicitly labeling and grouping the coefficients of different variables.
+The original paper for Groth16 don’t have any reference to the term Rank One Constraint System.
+A R1CS is handy from an implementation perspective, but from a pure math perspective, it is simply explicitly labeling and grouping the coefficients of different variables.
 So when you read academic papers on the subject, it is usually missing because it is an implementation detail of a more abstract concept.

 Handy Resources